-Power cables for the 2145 UPS-1U
+Power cables for the 2145-1U uninterruptible power supply

-If you do not connect the 2145 uninterruptible power supply-1U (2145 UPS-1U) to a rack power distribution unit (PDU) or redundant ac power switch, you must follow your country or region's power requirements to choose the appropriate power cable for the 2145 UPS-1U.
+If you do not connect the 2145-1U uninterruptible power supply to a rack power distribution unit (PDU) or redundant ac power switch, you must follow your country or region's power requirements to choose the appropriate power cable for the 2145-1U uninterruptible power supply.

-The 2145 UPS-1U is supplied with an IEC 320-C13 to C14 jumper to connect it to a rack PDU.
-You can also use this cable to connect the 2145 UPS-1U to the redundant ac power switch.
+The 2145-1U uninterruptible power supply is supplied with an IEC 320-C13 to C14 jumper to connect it to a rack PDU.
+You can also use this cable to connect the 2145-1U uninterruptible power supply to the redundant ac power switch.